AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/get-started/create-a-practice-scenario.md

 1. In the **[!DNL Google Sheets]** box, under **[!UICONTROL Connection]**, click **[!UICONTROL Add]**, then type a name for the connection, such as "Olivia's Google account," then click **[!UICONTROL Continue]**.
 1. Authenticate the connection in the window that displays.

    The process for authenticating a connection can vary a bit between apps.
 You may need to log in to the app.
 You will usually need to click an **[!UICONTROL Allow]** button.
-If you need help, see [About connecting [!DNL Adobe Workfront Fusion] to an app or service](../../workfront-fusion/connections/about-connecting-wf-fusion-to-app-or-service.md).
+If you need help, see [Connections overview](../../workfront-fusion/connections/about-connecting-wf-fusion-to-app-or-service.md).

 ## Configure the first module